-- Congratulate students on their success.
-Encourage them to review their career assessment results as they consider their future education, training, and career options. - Have students complete the post-program survey.
-You will need to provide the links, which are found on the Participant Materials sheet. - Remind students to explore the career planning self-guided activities on JA Connect: https://connect.ja.org/work-career-readiness/. - The JA Area will provide you with a survey to give feedback about your experience.
+- Congratulate the students on their success.
+Encourage them to review their career assessment results as they consider academic courses for next year and beyond. - Have students complete the post-program survey.
+You will need to provide the links, which are found on the Student Materials sheet. - Remind students to explore the self-guided activities on JA Connect: https://connect.ja.org/. - Your JA Area will provide you with a survey to give feedback about your experience.
 Please take a moment to complete the survey.
 Your comments will help improve the quality of Junior Achievement programs.